tmtmaj/Korean-Chinese-parallel-dataset-for-machine-translation-task/README.md

 # Korean-Chinese corpus
-These datasets are Korean-Chinese corpus.
+These datasets are Korean-Chinese corpus for machine translation task.

 This dataset was used in https://arxiv.org/abs/1911.11008, see the paper for more information.